 1. Publish educational content on matching gifts.

-Many of your supporters are unaware that matching gift programs are out there, let alone if their employer offers one.
-Publish blog posts, infographics, and email newsletters introducing your community to the subject.
+Many of your supporters likely haven’t even ever heard of matching gifts before, let alone if their employer offers one.
+Publish blog posts, infographics, and email newsletters introducing this giving opportunity to your community.

 2. Promote matching gift content through paid advertising.

 Paid advertising is one of the most cost-efficient ways to increase visibility for matching gifts and boost revenue.
 In fact, Nonprofits Source’s online giving statistics page estimates that nonprofits only spend $0.06 for every dollar they raise through digital ads.
-Considering that return on ad spend is highest for search ads rather than social media ads, we recommend using Microsoft Ads and Google Ads!
+Considering that return on ad spend is higher for search ads rather than social media ads, we recommend using Google Ads!

-You’ll need to conduct keyword research to pinpoint what your donors are searching for online to learn more about matching gifts.
-Then, develop ads that target those search queries and drive users to visit your matching gifts page or ‘Ways to Give’ page.
+To use your grant effectively, conduct keyword research to pinpoint what words and phrases your donors are searching for online.
+Then, develop ads that target those search queries and drive users to visit your matching gifts or ‘Ways to Give’ pages.

-We recommend working with an Ad Grants manager like Getting Attention to create these campaigns.
-They’ll help you apply for the program, conduct keyword research, and develop ads that inspire motivated prospects.
+We recommend working with an ad grants manager like Getting Attention to create these campaigns.
+They’ll help you apply for the program, conduct keyword research, and develop ads that inspire action.
 In no time, you’ll increase awareness for matching gifts!

 Work with an Ad Grants consultant.